 Keywords related to this kind of search are those that are actionable, not just informational.
 They result in high conversions and directly affect your bottom line.

-These types of keywords will be direct as far as intent goes, for instance, someone searching for intend to buy.
+These types of keywords will be direct as far as intent goes, for instance, someone searching for [best product to clean pet stains from carpet] or [product name coupon code] intend to buy.

 How About Information Based Searches?